Fernando Henrique Cardoso

 Work with The Elders

-Fernando Henrique Cardoso has been a member of The Elders since the group was founded in 2007.
-He joined the first Elders’ delegation to the Middle East in August 2009 to support efforts to advance an Arab-Israeli peace – paying particular attention to the concerns of ordinary people in the region.
+Notably, President Cardoso led the first Elders’ delegation to the Middle East in 2009 to support efforts to advance an Arab-Israeli peace – paying particular attention to the concerns of ordinary people in the region.

-A strong advocate for engaging youth in social and political change, in June 2012 he welcomed Mary Robinson and Gro Harlem Brundtland as well as a group of young activists to Brazil for the Rio+20 summit as part of the Elders+Youngers initiative, a project promoting intergenerational dialogue on sustainable development issues.
+A strong advocate for engaging youth in social and political change, in 2012 Fernando Henrique Cardoso welcomed a group of young activists to Brazil for the Rio+20 summit as part of “Elders+Youngers” – a project promoting intergenerational dialogue on sustainable development.

-In October 2002, the United Nations Development Program named Fernando H Cardoso the inaugural winner of the Mahbub ul Haq Award for Outstanding Contribution to Human Development.
-Then UN Secretary-General and fellow Elder, Kofi Annan, welcomed the decision, declaring: "President Cardoso’s longstanding dedication to human progress and his democratic leadership of Brazil have raised the standard by which governance can be judged throughout Latin America."
+In 2002, the United Nations Development Program (UNDP) named President Cardoso the inaugural winner of the Mahbub ul Haq Award for Outstanding Contribution to Human Development.
+Then UN Secretary-General Kofi Annan welcomed the decision, declaring: "President Cardoso’s longstanding dedication to human progress and his democratic leadership of Brazil have raised the standard by which governance can be judged throughout Latin America."

-In May 2004 he founded the Instituto Fernando Henrique Cardoso in São Paolo.
-Bringing together politicians, intellectuals, civil society and young people, the Institute aims to produce and disseminate knowledge about the challenges of development and democracy in Brazil and the wider world.
+After his time in public office, President Cardoso founded the Instituto Fernando Henrique Cardoso in São Paolo.
+Bringing together politicians, intellectuals, civil society and young people, the institute aims to inform society about the challenges of democratic development in Brazil and the world.

-Fernando Henrique Cardoso’s political activity is informed by his academic work.
-He has a PhD in Sociology and was a long time professor of Sociology and Political Science at the University of São Paulo, where he is now Professor Emeritus.
+Fernando Henrique Cardoso’s political activity is heavily informed by his academic work.
+He has a PhD in sociology and served for many years as a professor of Sociology and Political Science at the University of São Paulo (USP), where he is now a Professor Emeritus.

-He was president of the International Sociological Association from 1982 to 1986 and continues to lecture at universities around the world.
+President Cardoso was also president of the International Sociological Association from 1982 to 1986 and continues to lecture at universities around the world.
 He has been visiting professor at the universities of California, Berkeley, Collège de France, Paris, Stanford, Cambridge, Paris-Nanterre, FLACSO, ILPES and CEPAL at Santiago, Chile.

 Ending the war on drugs

-From 2011-2016, Fernando H Cardoso was Chair of the Global Commission on Drug Policy.
-The group released a groundbreaking report in June 2011 calling for the current ‘war on drugs’ to be replaced by a public health approach to drugs policy.
+Between 2011-2016, Fernando Henrique Cardoso was Chair of the Global Commission on Drug Policy.
+The commission released a ground-breaking report in June 2011 calling for the current “war on drugs” to be replaced by a public health approach to drugs policy.

 At the report’s launch, President Cardoso said: “Let's start by treating drug addiction as a health issue, reducing drug demand through proven educational initiatives and legally regulating rather than criminalising.”